FOREX-Euro falters after brief rally, mood brittle

 FURTHER STEPS

-The Australian dollar fell 0.4 percent against the yen, at one point dipping as low as 72.64 yen , with macro funds unwinding their positions funded in the yen, largely ignoring positive Australian retail sales numbers.
+The Australian dollar fell 0.6 percent against the yen, at one point dipping as low as 72.64 yen , with macro funds unwinding their positions funded in the yen, largely ignoring positive retail sales numbers.

 SINGAPORE, Feb 10 Oil prices were stable early on Friday, with OPEC-led production cuts supporting the market while soaring U.S. fuel inventories were weighing on crude.